Didier Diderot

-Didier Diderot (14 September 1685 in Langres – 3 June 1759 ibid) was a French craftsman and the father of the encyclopedist, author, philosopher of enlightenment Denis Diderot.
+Didier Diderot (14 September 1685 in Langres – 3 June 1759 ibid) was a French craftsman and the father of the encyclopedist, author, and philosopher of the Enlightenment Denis Diderot.

 Biography

 Didier Diderot descended from families of local craftsmen from the city of Langres, Champagne.

 His father, Denis Diderot (1654–1726), senior, was a master craftsman, or rather a knife forgemaster, maître coutelier, and his mother was Nicole Beligné (1655–1692).

 On 20 June 1679 both had married.
 Nicole Beligné was born on 1655 as the daughter of a wealthy artisan family.
 Her father was François Beligné (1625–1697) who was also knife blacksmith, her mother was Catherine Grassot.
 From his father-in-law Beligné Denis Diderot adopted the labeling of their own products: a pearl, la perle.

 Didier (compare also Desiderius of Langres) had five brothers - Didier was the second son - and one sister; by order of birth year, the Diderot children are as follows: